Pearls from artists* # 459

 *an ongoing series of quotations – mostly from artists, to artists – that offers wisdom, inspiration, and advice for the sometimes lonely road we are on.

 Naturally we want freedom, flow and harmony in our work.
 These are qualities that give it eloquence.
 But we cannot find this flow by avoiding the obstacles that arise upon starting out.
 We welcome the resistances and then apply our God given ammunition – our imagination, energy and will – and finally watch the obstacles dissolve.
 Only then can we enjoy the new-found freedom and flow until the next obstacle appears.
 And the struggle begins anew.
 And hence, the paradox: we cultivate resistance in order to free our path of resistance.
 Real power is the removal of resistance from your path.

 Anne Bogart in A Director Prepares: Seven Essays on Art and Theatre

 Comments are welcome!

 Posted on June 16, 2021, in An Artist's Life, Creative Process, Inspiration, Pearls from Artists, Quotes, Studio, Uncategorized and tagged "A Director Prepares: Seven Essays on Art and Theater", ammunition, Anne Bogart, appears, avoiding, cultivate, dissolve, eloquence, energy, finally, freedom, God given, harmony, naturally, new-found, obstacles, paradox, qualities, reedom, removal, resistance, resistances, starting, struggle, Studio, welcome.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 459.